nopara73/ZeroLink/README.md

 When a Bitcoin wallet does not find enough value on an unspent transaction output (utxo), then it joins together that utxo with another utxo the wallet contains.
 If our post-mix wallet would function as a normal Bitcoin wallet too, the observer would notice post-mix transactions.
 Those are joining together mixed outputs.
 Since pre-mix wallets naturally divide and join utxos in order to fund a mixing round with the correct amount, similarly to CoinJoin Sudoku, a simple amount analysis on transactions chains, instead of transactions could re-establish links between pre-mix and post-mix wallets.

 It is also worth noting that if Gregory Maxwell's [Confidential Transactions](https://elementsproject.org/elements/confidential-transactions/) (CT) are introduced to Bitcoin in the future, it could potentially solve the "denomination issue".
-Tim Ruffing's [ValueSuffle](https://eprint.iacr.org/2017/238.pdf) is such scheme that utilizes CT.

 ### Theoretical And Real Anonymity Set